 Employee and employer may freely agree to terminate an employment agreement in written form.
-An employee may revoke the termination agreement within seven days from the date on which the termination agreement was entered into, except when the agreement was signed in the presence of a notary.
+An employee may revoke the termination agreement within seven days from the date the employee signs the termination agreement, except when the agreement was signed in the presence of a notary.

-In a number of cases this is considered a best practice.
-Only in specific cases where agreements are made in the context of the employees restructuring or based on the same grounds that allow collective dismissal and subject to cap limits of employees with whom separation agreements have been executed triennially will the employee be entitled to unemployment allowance.
+In a number of cases, even when other grounds could support dismissal, separation agreements are considered a best practice.
+Only in specific cases where agreements are made in the context of company restructuring or based on the same grounds that allow collective dismissal (and subject to cap limits of the number of employees involved in separation agreements within each triennial period will the employee be entitled to unemployment allowance.
 This sometimes restricts the availability of employees to proceed with separation agreements.